UKCloud/documentation/articles/openshift/oshift-ref-trial.md

 **OpenShift documentation:** [*Web Console Walkthrough*](https://docs.openshift.com/container-platform/3.11/getting_started/developers_console.html)

 In addition to GUI access, you can also access OpenShift through the CLI.
-To do this, you need to install the OC client on your machines.
-To avoid any compatabilities issues please install the same version of the OC client as your OpenShift cluster.
+To do this, you need to install the `oc` client on your machines.
+To avoid any compatibility issues please install the same version of the `oc` client as your OpenShift cluster.

 **OpenShift documentation:** [*Installing the OC CLI*](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html#installing-the-cli)